rtodd3000/rtodd3000.github.io/projects/coin-mania.md

   <img width="200px" src="../img/micromouse/micromouse-circuit.png" class="img-thumbnail" >
 </div>

 The winner is determined by final coin picked (Red or Blue) and it did not take me and my partner that long to create this game.
+It was made using turtle graphics in python and the character model and coins were made by my partner Beau Perez.
+Besides that, the background was pulled off of the internet.
+I coded most of the games basic movement mechanics, UI, and timer.